Biden administration launches COVID website for 1-stop info

-WASHINGTON (AP) — The Biden administration is launching what it says is a one-stop website that will help people in the United States access COVID-19 tests, vaccines and treatments, along with status updates on infection rates where they live.
+WASHINGTON — The Biden administration is launching what it says is a one-stop website that will help people in the United States access COVID-19 tests, vaccines and treatments, along with status updates on infection rates where they live.

 President Joe Biden planned remarks Wednesday afternoon to announce the rollout of covid.gov.